binaural beats Lucid Dreaming

 Sound Waves: Theta, Delta

 Lucid Dreaming enables you to maintain self-awareness and control while you sleep.
-You can create a personal dreamworld, where you choose the characters, the location, and outcome of your dreams.
+You can create a personal dream world, where you choose the characters, the locations, and the outcomes of your dreams.

-We spend around one third of our lives asleep, so why not use some of this time in an exclusive paradise created by your imagination!
+Considering we spend around one-third of our lives asleep, why not utilize some of this time in an exclusive paradise created by your imagination!

-For more information on the Lucid Dreaming meditation, and the best way to experience lucid dreams, please read the information below.
+For more information on the Lucid Dreaming meditation and the best ways to experience lucid dreams, please read the information below.

 Dutch psychiatrist and writer Frederik Van Eeden first coined the term lucid dreaming in the 1880s.